UK income tax rates and tax brackets explained

 How to calculate your taxable income

-You can work out your taxable income by following the three stages set out in the below chart:
+You can work out your taxable income by following the three stages set out below:

 1. Add together all your taxable income